 Know the TMJ Symptoms

 TMJ is an umbrella term for neuromuscular disorders that affect the temporomandibular joint.
 Often related to problems with a patient’s bite, TMJ disorders can cause diverse symptoms in your jaw and throughout your body.
+Some of the most common TMJ symptoms Woburn patients can experience include:

 • Popping noises when opening and shutting your mouth